 If you don’t report a transfer on your taxes in India or report less than you should, you could be charged a penalty ranging from 10% to 200% of the taxes owed.
 The rate is determined by the circumstances of the case such as whether the offense was intentional.

 With so much attention on money entering and leaving India, if you fail to report large sums, don’t know you have to report them or don’t report them correctly, it will likely be discovered.
 Make sure to declare any large remittance as income on your general tax return with the Indian Income Tax Department.

 To avoid the severe penalties that could come with a failure to report large sums of money into the country, speak with a professional to guarantee that everything complies with the laws of both Canada and India.

 Your recipient can pick up the cash in person or have the money deposited directly into their bank account or mobile wallet.
-Not every provider will offer all three options, so check before initiating a transfer.
+Not every provider will offer all 3 options, so check before initiating a transfer.

-In general, your recipient will provide ID or a confirmation number for the transaction to pick up the money in cash.
+In general, your recipient will provide an ID or a confirmation number for the transaction to pick up the money in cash.